On Boussinesq's equation for water waves: Asymptotics: Sector III

 Recall from Theorem \ref{directth} that

 Together with Lemma \ref{deltaat1lemmaIII}, this implies that to leading order

 where $v_{j,0}^Y$ are the matrices defined in (\ref{vYj0def}) with $s$ given by

 In what follows, we consider the higher-order terms in the expansions (\ref{vjY03leadingorder}) as well as suitable approximations of the exponentials $e^{\theta_{ij}}$ appearing in the jump matrices.
-We will focus on the $(31)$-entry of $v_{1_Y}^{(3)}$, the $(12)$-entry of $v_{5_Y}^{(3)}$, and the $(13)$-entry of $v_{7_Y}^{(3)}$; the other entries can be treated similarly.
-Let
+We will focus on the $(31)$-entry of $v_{1_Y}^{(3)}$, the $(12)$-entry of $v_{5_Y}^{(3)}$, and the $(13)$-entry of $v_{7_Y}^{(3)}$; we denote these three entries by